ido50/Szyslak/README.md

 4. Szyslak goes over all other files and directories under `src/` (recursively of course), and performs the following:
 	- If a file has an `.html` extension, its front matter (either YAML or JSON) is parsed (it doesn't have to have any), and the HTML content is rendered with Lo-Dash.

-	  A context object is available inside the template, which includes all data objects from step 1, all fields from the front matter (if any), and the following three keys:
+	  A context object is available inside the template, which includes all data objects from step 1, all fields from the front matter (if any), and the following four keys:

 		- `path` - the relative path of the file inside `dist/`.
 		- `base` - the same as `path` but minus the extension.
 		- `title` - the same as `path`, it's just there to make sure every page has a title even if one was not provided in the front matter.
+		- `include(template_name)` - this function renders a template from the templates directory and embeds the output (example usage: `<%= include('header.html') %>`).
+The same context object will be available to the embedded template.

 	  The resulting content is again rendered into the `layout.html` template (with the same context object).
 The resulting content is copied to the appropriate location in the `dist/` directory.
 	- If the file has a `.roo` extension, it is compiled to CSS and minified, before being copied.